Inzhenerka/docs.getdbt.tech/website/docs/docs/core/pip-install.md

     ```
   </TabItem>
 </Tabs>

-The structure for windows varies based on the terminal you are using.
-If you're using cmd, that works fine, but little difference for powershell and bash shells.

-For powershell, it will be `.\env\Scripts\Activate.ps1 ` and for bash ` source env/Scripts/activate `.

 If you're using <Constant name="core" />, refer to [What are the best practices for installing <Constant name="core" /> with pip?](/faqs/Core/install-pip-best-practices.md#using-virtual-environments) after creating your virtual environment.